PayPal NVP API Basics

 Note: Not all lists follow the

-L_prefix convention; however, all lists start with 0 as the first element.
+L_prefix convention.
+However, all lists begin at 0 for the first element.

 To identify an element within the list, use the offset from the beginning of the list, starting with